harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-blue-green-deployment.md

 Click the **Stage Deployment** step.
 The step simply includes a name, timeout, and Skip Dry Run options.

 **Skip Dry Run:** By default, Harness uses the `--dry-run` flag on the `kubectl apply` command during the **Initialize** step of this command, which prints the object that would be sent to the cluster without really sending it.
-If the **Skip Dry Run** option is selected, Harness will not use the `--dry-run` flag.The first time you deploy, the **Stage Deployment** step creates two Kubernetes services, a new pod set, and deploys your app to the pod set.
+If the **Skip Dry Run** option is selected, Harness will not use the `--dry-run` flag.
+The first time you deploy, the **Stage Deployment** step creates two Kubernetes services, a new pod set, and deploys your app to the pod set.

+**Skip Deployment if Using the Manifest Used in a Previous Deployment**: This functionality is currently beta and behind the feature flag, `CDS_SUPPORT_SKIPPING_BG_DEPLOYMENT_NG`.
+When running the **Stage Deployment** step, if you select this option, Harness render the manifests, and compare the manifests with the last deployed manifests to see if there are any changes.
+If there are no changes with the manifests used in the step and the previous deployment, Harness skips the step and progresses to the subsequent steps in the pipeline.
+This ensures that no routes or labels associated with the primary or stage (Blue or Green) are manipulated when there are no manifest changes present.

 When you look at the **Stage Deployment** step in Harness **Deployments**, you will see the following log sections.